24 Iconic Restaurants That Are Gone Forever

 Wimpy was founded in Bloomington, Indiana in 1934 and eventually grew to 25 locations within the United States and 1,500 outside of America.
 The international locations changed hands numerous times, and a few dozen of those outposts remain open in Europe under different branding, while South Africa is home to a few hundred Wimpy restaurants, also branded differently.
 However, all of the American locations closed by 1978.

 Beefsteak Charlie's opened in 1910 in New York City and was a hit thanks to its specialty steak sandwich and horse racing theme.
 But the chain wasn't founded until 1976 as a revival of the then-bankrupt Steak & Brew restaurant empire.
 Beefsteak Charlie's gained popularity among consumers thanks to its unlimited salad bar and unlimited sangria, beer, and wine; at one point, there were more than 60 locations all along the East Coast.
 However, that model eventually proved to be too costly.
 Although the last Beefsteak Charlie's opened in 2009 at the Westfield Sunrise Mall in Nassau County, New York, it closed shortly thereafter.

 Steak And Ale

 Norman Brinker, who brought us Jack in the Box and Chili's, founded Steak and Ale in Dallas in 1966.
-The restaurant was intended to provide customers with an upscale steak experience at lower prices (at one point you could get an 8-ounce filet for $1.95) and while that led to 280 locations across the country in the late 1980s, it didn't last.
-Steak and Ale closed officially in 2008, though there are rumors of a comeback.
+The restaurant was intended to provide customers with an upscale steak experience at lower prices (at one point you could get an eight-ounce filet for $1.95).
+And while that led to 280 locations across the country in the late 1980s, it didn't last.
+Steak and Ale closed officially in 2008.

 Minnie Pearl's Chicken